Entropy on abelian groups: The Addition Theorem

-A natural instance to this effect are fully invariant subgroups.
-For example, when $D$ is a divisible group and $\f\in \End(D)$, then $H=t(D)$ is fully invariant, so necessarily $\f$-invariant.
-Thus, $\f$ is a skew product.
+As the next example shows, a natural instance to this effect are the fully invariant subgroups.

+\begin{example} If $G$ is a abelian group and $\f\in\End(G)$, then $t(G)$ is fully invariant, so necessarily $\f$-invariant.
+According to Remark \ref{rem-skew}, $\f$ is a skew product when $t(G)$ splits in $G$, that is, $G = K \times t(G)$ where $K$ is a torsion-free subgroup of $G$. \end{example}